Student Health Services

 - Health staff checks child's head for evidence of live lice if symptoms continue.
-Some shampoos do not immediately kill lice, buy parent should not treat child again until recommended by package directions or physician.
+Some shampoos do not immediately kill lice, so parent should not treat child again until recommended by package directions or physician.

 - Recheck of child in 7 to 10 days if necessary.
 If live lice found contact parent again and offer assistance.

 - The district does not have a "no nit" policy.
 If a student has chronic concerns, the school nurse will offer a public health nurse and/or physician referral.
 Parents may be asked to accompany the child to school so that the nurse can discuss and demonstrate treatment if necessary.